Averykev/D3_Challenge/README.md

 # D3_Challenge

-SUMMARY:
+Data Journalism and D3:

 1.)
-This D3 challenge uses D3 in order to create a data visualization that has three different x-axis variables and three different y-axis variables that are selectable.
+This project uses D3 in order to create a data visualization that has three different x-axis variables and three different y-axis variables that are selectable.
 There are 9 different combinations of potential visualizations.

 2.)
 I created several functions to render the x & y axes, render the circles and the text inside the circles, and the tool tip for when you hover over the circles.